head47/mumble-watcher/README.md

-# discord-watcher
+# mumble-watcher

-Bot that watches a Discord voice channel and notifies a Telegram group when someone joins/leaves
+Bot that watches a Mumble voice channel and notifies a Telegram group when someone joins/leaves

 ## Prerequisites

 * `pacman -S libolm`
+* `slice2py /usr/share/mumble-server/MumbleServer.ice` to generate Python ZeroC Ice bindings
 * `pip -r requirements.txt`

 ## Configuring

-* Run `login.py` once to generate credentials file
-* Add `"discord_token": "YOUR_TOKEN_HERE"` to `credentials.json`
 * Invite the bot account to the room (you have to accept the invite manually)
-* Set room ID in `common.py`
+* Run `matrix_login.py` once to generate config file

 ## Running